PhebeJ/Secure_Computing/README.md

 # Secure Computing
 This Repository holds all the Projects done as part of Secure Computing Laboratory:
 1) Using **CRYPTOOL** do the following:
-  a) Familiarise Encryption/Decryption of various methods
+i) Familiarise Encryption/Decryption of various methods ii) Cryptanalysis iii) Digital Signature generation/ Verification
-  b) Cryptanalysis
-  c) Digital Signature generation/ Verification
 2) Using **OPEN SSL** familiarise the following
   a) Encryption/ Decryption using AES
   b) RSA - public and private key generation - Encryption / Decryption